Ganeshan1829/Student-database-management-/README.md

      ```

 5. **Access the Application**
-   - Open the application interface or test the backend functionality as described in your project.
+   - Open the application interface or test the backend functionality as described in  project.

 ---